rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/base.md

   },
   "equippable": {
     "type": "string[]",
-    "description": "A list of Class IDs (see NftClass entity) containing NFTs equippable into slots of this base.
+    "description": "A list of Collection IDs (see Collection entity) containing NFTs equippable into slots of this base.
 Starter (default) value is an array with a single, empty string."
   },
   "unequip": {
     "type": "string",